westerndigitalcorporation/zonedstorage.io/docs/getting-started/linux.md

 ## Modifying a Linux Distribution Installation

-Linux systems that are not on the [Recommended Distributions](linux#recommended-distributions) list do not support zoned storage by default, but some of them can be modified to provide some level of support for zoned storage.
+Linux systems that are not on the [Recommended Distributions](linux#recommended-linux-distributions) list do not support zoned storage by default, but some of them can be modified to provide some level of support for zoned storage.
 More information about the level of support provided by these Linux distributions can be found on